mindkin/hourfleet/docs/notifications.md

 ![EmailPreview](images/EmailPreviews/bookingApproved_borrower.PNG)

 **SMS**
-<blockquote>Your request for '%car.name%' at %booking.startdate% has been approved by the owner.
-See %booking.url%</blockquote>
+> Your request for '%car.name%' at %booking.startdate% has been approved by the owner.
+See %booking.url%

 ### Approved Request (Car Owner)